isc-projects/stork/doc/install.rst

 By default, this file is missing, but there is `/etc/stork/agent-credentials.json.template` with example data.
 You can rename the template file by removing the `.template` suffix.
 Next, you can edit this file and provide valid credentials.
-You should also use the `chown` and `chmod` commands to set the proper permissions - this file contains the secrets and should be readable/writable only for the user running the Stork Agent and the administrators.
+You should also use the `chown` and `chmod` commands to set the proper permissions - this file contains the secrets and should be readable/writable only by the user running the Stork Agent and the administrators.

 .. warning::